BiologicalRecordsCentre/recorder-feedback-content/README.md

 Content in the emails can be generated using frequently R packages such as dplyr for data manipulation and ggplot2 for creating data visualisations.
 There are various R packages available for generating maps but there are example scripts that use ggspatial.

-The emails are rendered in an email-ready format specified from the R package blastula.
-The blastula package makes it easy to produce and send HTML email from R. They are rendered as 'self contained' html files so there are no external local image files.
+The emails are rendered in an email-ready format borrowed from the R package blastula.
+They are rendered as 'self contained' html files so there are no external local image files.

 It is not recommended to carry out computationally heavy calculations within the R markdown template, therefore a computation step can be done before rendering.
 These computations should be coded in scripts located in `R/computations`.
 The computations are applied separately for the `user_data` and `bg_data`, but this can be the same or different computation scripts.